 SCIDRP Research Grants:

 The SCIDRP will accept proposals for Research Grants for one deadline during the year: October 16.
 When the due date falls on a weekend, the application deadline is automatically extended to the next business day.
 Awards and funding decisions will be announced following the Spring Board of Curators meeting, with an approximate project start date of March 1.

 Costs for overhead (i.e. indirect costs) are not allowed, and the research projects are to be conducted in their entirety within Missouri.
-Budget expenses must be described and justified in detail and must be for the proposed research project only and not for non-research expenses, including but not limited to items such as graduate student tuition and fees.
+Budget expenses must be described and justified in detail and must be for the proposed research project only and not for non-research expenses.